 Rev. Dr. Victor Gómez was born in Mexico and raised in a Christian home with strong Wesleyan roots.
 In 1991 Victor and his future wife, Heather, were both youth members of the Voices of Youth of the Virginia Conference when the group travelled to the World Methodist Conference in Singapore.

-Almost 25 years ago, Rev. Dr. Gómez came to Shenandoah University to study music.
-He graduated with a Bachelor’s degree in Music Composition and fell in love with Winchester.
-Right after he graduated, he married Heather in 1997, who became his soul mate and partner in ministry.
-In 2005, their daughter, Jessenia, was born.
+In 1993, Rev. Dr. Gómez came to Shenandoah University to study music.
+He graduated with a bachelor’s degree in Music Composition and fell in love with the Shenandoah Valley.
+Right after he graduated, he married Heather who became his soul mate and partner in ministry.
+Together they are raising one beautiful daughter.

-Since 2011, he has served and became an active part of the Winchester area as pastor, chaplain, and advocate.
-He volunteers as chaplain for the Fire and Police Departments of Frederick County and the City of Winchester.
-He is the first President of the Latino Clergy Caucus in the Virginia Conference.
-He serves as faculty of the Methodist Seminary in Cuba where he has already taught to almost 200 pastors.
+Since 2011, he served and became an active part of the Winchester area as pastor, chaplain, and advocate.
+He volunteered as chaplain for the Fire and Police Departments of Frederick County and the City of Winchester.
+He was elected as the first President of the Latino Clergy Caucus in the Virginia Conference.
+He is a faculty member of the Methodist Seminary in Cuba where he has already taught to more than 200 pastors.
 He serves boards and agencies at Conference and District levels.
-He holds a Doctor in Ministry in Public Ministry from Gordon-Conwell Theological Seminary in Boston.
+He holds a Doctor of Ministry in Public Ministry from Gordon-Conwell Theological Seminary in Boston.
 He comes with strong Wesleyan theological roots and believes that Missions is vital for ministry and looks for opportunities to serve God and expand as far as possible.